Complaint Management Software for Regulated Industries

 Complaint handling in regulated industries is governed by specific regulatory requirements that define what must be captured, when investigations are required, what reporting obligations are triggered, and what records must be maintained.
 The three primary frameworks for US-regulated manufacturers are as follows.

-21 CFR Part 820.198 — Medical Device Complaint Handling
+QMSR and ISO 13485 Clause 8.2.2 — Medical Device Complaint Handling

 21 CFR Part 211.198 — Drug Product Complaint Handling

-The recall evaluation requirement in Part 211.198 is a distinctive obligation that generic customer service complaint tools do not accommodate.
+The recall evaluation requirement in Part 211.198 is a distinctive obligation that general-purpose complaint tools do not accommodate.
 When a drug product complaint indicates a possible product defect, the quality unit must evaluate whether the defect extends to other distributed lots and whether a recall is warranted.
 In eLeaP, the complaint record includes a recall evaluation field that routes to the quality unit and regulatory affairs when the complaint type indicates a possible product defect, ensuring this evaluation is documented and does not depend on a manual process trigger.

 Complaint Types in Regulated Industries: Product Failures with Regulatory Consequences